Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 Even the most profitable companies struggle if customers don’t pay them fast enough.
-Poor cash flow management is the No. 1 reason why most U.S. businesses fail.
+Poor cash flow management remains the leading cause of business failure, with 82 percent of failed businesses citing cash flow problems as a key factor in their closure, according to SCORE.
 Use this calculator to check the health of your company cash flow and decide whether you need to take action.

 Key terms when using the cash flow calculator